spenserblack/emoji-getter/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
-The easiest way to contribute is to add a new emoji.
+The easiest way to contribute is to [add a new emoji][emoji definition file].
 Please see the section below for how to do so.

 ## Adding an emoji